Display and Trial Garden

 What is the purpose?

 The garden is an outdoor laboratory for undergraduate and graduate students in Environmental Horticulture.
 Students throughout the College of Agricultural, Food and Environmental Sciences (COAFES) also utilize the garden as a supplement to their educational experience.
-The University of Minnesota Extension Service and the Department of Horticultural Science sponsor seminars, workshops and tours involving the garden during the growing season.
+University of Minnesota Extension and the Department of Horticultural Science sponsor seminars, workshops and tours involving the garden during the growing season.

 Undergraduate prairie burn demo